Mekdes-cyber/Markdown/Graph Transversal Tutorial.md

 If you understand how the code above is able to query for and filter data, you can move into creating your own code to query BMEG for your own downstream analysis. <a href="https://bmeg.github.io/grip/docs/queries/operations/" target="_blank" > This link</a> takes you to a page with a list of different gripql commands you can use.

->Here, I have grouped some of the commands in categories based on what they do, to make it easier to understand.
+>Here, I have grouped most of the commands in categories based on their functionality:
 >
 >***A. Commands we use to start a transversal:***
 >``.V([ids])`` ``.E([ids])``